The radiation field on product cones: The operators and

-where $z_{1} \in Z$.\footnote{In other words, the direction in which the bicharacteristic leaves the cone point has no relation to the direction in which it entered.
-In the parlance of Melrose--Wunsch~\cite{Melrose-Wunsch}, these are the ``diffractive'' bicharacteristics.}
+where $z_{1}$ is a possibly different point in $Z$.\footnote{In other words, the direction in which the bicharacteristic leaves the cone point need not have any relation to the direction in which it entered.
+In the parlance of Melrose--Wunsch~\cite{MW}, these are the ``diffractive'' bicharacteristics.} The main result of Section~\ref{sec:prop-sing-bulk} below is to show that singularities of $L$ propagate only along these broken bicharacteristics.